 The one thing in the museum you truly can’t miss are the sculptures by Antonio Soares dos Reis, the artist for whom the museum is named.
 (Well, you also can’t miss the Tape Horse at the entrance but for different reasons.)
 This sculpture above is of the imposing Conde de Ferreira, a 19th-century nobleman from Porto.
 I love how alive he looks like you could just reach out and touch him.
 But don’t get fooled!
 They kick you out of museums if you try to touch the statues.

 Afternoon: Explore Porto

 Porto is hands down one of the most fun cities I’ve ever been to for just exploring.
-Now that you’ve gotten the big stuff out of the way: museums and port wine, take the rest of the 24 hours in Porto to wander around the city and get to know it.
-I can get you started with:
+Now that you’ve gotten the big museum out of the way, take the rest of the 24 hours in Porto to wander around the city and get to know it.

 Approximately top 5: 24 hours in Porto